eoinkelly/notes/proxies.md

 * HTTP [RFC 2616]()
 * [RFC 3143]()

+Note HTTP proxy is _very_ different from how TLS proxy works

 Example flow

 1. The proxy receives a "proxy GET" from the client.
+This is similar to a normal HTTP GET except the protocol and hostname are given as well as the path (normal HTTP GET is path only)
     ```
     GET http://example.com/index.html HTTP/1.1
     ```

-1. proxy optionally adds headers to the outbound request e.g.
+1. The proxy optionally adds headers to the outbound request e.g.
     * `X-Forwarded-For`
 1. proxy parses the GET and makes a connection to the server
 1. proxy passes data from server back to client